 Five winter walks in the South Downs

 The South Downs is a beautiful place to explore at any time of the year, but there’s something really special about enjoying a walk in the countryside in the winter.
-Whether it’s to build up an appetite for lunch, to work off the extra calories, or just a way to spend some time with your loved ones over the holidays, you should be able to find a walk to suit you.

-Here are some of our favourite walks, you can find all of these and more on our Walking page.
+We’ve put together a list of some of our favourite walks, you can find all of these and more on our Walking page.

 Our walking and cycling trails can also be downloaded on ViewRanger, an Android and iOS app, which makes them even easier to follow and saves your printer ink.